neo4pm/supporting_materials/papers/Graph-based process mining/README.md

 ## run the experiment

 There are different python scripts that you should execute for different containers to calculate the DFG.
+The resutl are saved into the persisted volume for the final analysis, which is shown by Experiments result in the BPMN process.

-### neo4j
+### Experiment 1
+If the selected experiment is for experiment 1, one of these python script shall be executed depends on the sort of container.
+  * For calculating DFG using neo4j, use [experiement1_neo4j.ipynb](./experiment1/experiement1_neo4j.ipynb)
+  * For calculating DFG using pm4py, use [experiement1_pm4py.ipynb](./experiment1/experiement1_neo4j.ipynb)

-### PM4Py
+### Experiment 2
+ If the selected experiment is for experiment 2, one of these python script shall be executed depends on the sort of container.
+  * For calculating DFG using neo4j, use
+  * For calculating DFG using pm4py, use

 ## remove the experiment from the list